Mark Hudson (author): Art Criticism

-Hudson has been a notable and often acerbic commentator on British contemporary art, particularly of the post-YBA generation – artists coming after the so-called Young British Artists – accusing the 2015 Turner Prize exhibition of “cosseted vapidity.”
+Hudson was chief art critic of the Daily Telegraph from 2015 to 2019.
+He has been a notable and often acerbic commentator on British contemporary art, particularly of the post-YBA generation – artists coming after the so-called Young British Artists – accusing the 2015 Turner Prize exhibition of “cosseted vapidity.”

-“This is art that exists only to fill exhibitions such as this one, that wouldn’t exist without subsidies, commissions and the whole lucrative contemporary art system.
-There’s no sense of energy or struggle in this work, either with the surrounding cultural environment or within the art itself.”
+“This is art that exists only to fill exhibitions such as this one, that wouldn't exist without subsidies, commissions and the whole lucrative contemporary art system.
+There's no sense of energy or struggle in this work, either with the surrounding cultural environment or within the art itself.”

-British Art Show 8, was for him “the product of an art scene in which the curator, rather than the artist, is the dominant figure,” resulting in art with “a numbing narrowness of tone and concern…like bright student work that hasn’t had to stick its head over the art world parapet to face the variously grim, banal and insane realities the rest of us are living through.”
+British Art Show 8, was for him “the product of an art scene in which the curator, rather than the artist, is the dominant figure,” resulting in art with “a numbing narrowness of tone and concern...like bright student work that hasn't had to stick its head over the art world parapet to face the variously grim, banal and insane realities the rest of us are living through.”

 For Hudson, the artist of today is “an oddly colourless creature who seems intent on writing him or herself out of the picture – in every sense,” a figure typified by the 2018 Turner Prize-winner Charlotte Prodger, whose films are “at once unapologetically difficult – with their long takes and rambling narration – and strangely self-effacing.
 Like something one might post on Facebook, they seem to espouse, perhaps not entirely deliberately, the social media ethos that everyone's experiences are equally valid.”

 Hudson was, however, positive about the official exhibition at the 2019 Venice Biennale, May You Live In Interesting Times, dominated by artists from Asia and Latin America.
-“You’re left wondering if the notion of “taste”, in the good and bad sense, now has any meaning...
+“You're left wondering if the notion of “taste”, in the good and bad sense, now has any meaning...
 But there's a formidable sense of energy, the feeling that art in our globalised, digitally emancipated times has gained a momentum that will power it forward whatever the fates of individuals or nations.”